Time after time, I come across salespeople dealing with the single most common challenge in sales: setting great appointments.

 You should always be closing for the next step so there’s never a point in the sales process where we have that wishy-washy, “I”m not really sure about what’s coming up next” mentality.
 Always close for that next step.

-When it comes to phone sales, do you know exactly what you’re going to say before you ever get on the phone to dial a prospect?
+When it comes to phone sales, do you know exactly your talking points before you ever get on the phone to dial a prospect?
 If you’re like most salespeople, the answer is no. This is a huge wasted opportunity to leverage phone sales to crush your sales quota.

 Why?
 Because a script is a central element to any successful phone sales strategy.
 Far from making you sound fake or scripted, having a script will make you sound prepared, polished, and confident.